The Appeal Process

 Does the appeal process impact the sanction(s)?

-- Sanction(s) will not be imposed until the appellant has been notified of the Appeals Board decision.
-Students who have received an interim presidential suspension shall remain suspended until the conclusion of the appeal process.
+Sanction(s) will not be imposed until the appellant has been notified of the Appeals Board decision.
+Students who have received an interim suspension shall remain on interim suspension until the conclusion of the appeal process.